Yes, yet another post about credit card :) This one is going to be about the Revolut credit card.

 You need to start by creating a TransferWise Borderless account.
 You will have to transfer some money to it.
 Then, you will create a Revolut account.
 And finally, you can transfer money from your bank (or credit card) to TransferWise.
 And then from TransferWise to Revolut.

 The first thing you need to do is to apply for a Borderless Card.
 For this, go to TransferWise.
 Then, you have several ways to register:

 - Use the Register button on the top right

 - Use the claim your discount button on the right

 - Select Get a Borderless account on the menu

 - Click on the Debit Card tab and click on Order a card

 The procedure to create an account is fairly standard.
-You’ll need to fill a lot of information.
-You’ll need to scan your ID (or driving license or passport) to verify your identity.
-And you’ll need to top up at least 20 CHF to validate your account.
+You will need to fill a lot of information.
+You will need to scan your ID (or driving license or passport) to verify your identity.
+And you will need to top up at least 20 CHF to validate your account.
 You can use a credit card to top it up for free and instantly.
 After all this is done, you can order a Borderless card.
 The card will arrive by mail after a few days.
 In my case, it arrived in three days.
 Since it comes by air mail, this is pretty fast.
 And nothing here cost any money.
 Everything is free.
 You will now have a Borderless Mastercard debit card for free!

 You could use your TransferWise card in place of your Revolut card.
 However, they are more fees with TransferWise than with Revolut.
 Even if it stays very reasonable, we want to minimize them!